robinssq/api-docs/docs/tagmerchant.rst

 .. image:: _static/pixel_implementation_screenshots/submit_3_submit_changes.png

-- Double check that everything you worked on is in this submission.
-Name the submission something like "Adding Narrativ Pixel" so that it’s easy to find if you need to go back and debug any issues in the future.
+- Double check that everything you modified is in this submission.
+Name the submission something like "Adding Narrativ Brand Tag" so that it’s easy to find if you need to go back and debug any issues in the future.

 .. image:: _static/pixel_implementation_screenshots/submit_4_title_the_changes.png

-You did it!!

-If you have any issues during this process then reach out to your Narrativ contact or hello@narrativ.com
+If you have any issues during this process then reach out to your Narrativ growth manager or email us at support@narrativ.com.

 .. _Google category: https://support.google.com/merchants/answer/6324436?hl=en
 .. _ISO 4217: https://www.iso.org/iso-4217-currency-codes.html